Seven Ways to Give or Get Help Paying for Heat This Winter

 What may be surprising, however, is the grim reality that hundreds of Americans succumb to the bitter conditions every year.
-Data collected in 2001 indicates that nearly 600 deaths a year are caused by extreme winter weather.
+The US Centers for Disease Control estimates that that around 1,200 people a year die from cold-weather related causes of death.
 Over half of these will be elderly and many more will be children or disabled adults, in homes unable to afford adequate heating.
-Largely incapable of fending for themselves, these are the people who more fortunate consumers can be thinking of as the temperature drops.
-This winter, the numbers could be higher.

-For those able to help and those in need of assistance, there is hope.
+For those able to help and those in need of assistance, here are some options:

 - The Low-Income Housing and Energy Assistance Program (LIHEAP) is one of the most effective programs in the battle against fuel poverty in the USA.
-Since 1981, LIHEAP has provided funding to heat homes through the cold stretch from October to March, but officials there indicate that they only reach 20% of the population that requests their services. $5.1 billion is allocated to LIHEAP for winter 08-09.
+Since 1981, LIHEAP has provided funding to heat homes through the cold stretch from October to March, but officials there indicate that they only reach 20% of the population that requests their services.
+Their 2016 budget was just over $3.3 billion.

 - The Weatherization Assistance Program (WAP) addresses the fuel poverty problem from the pragmatic perspective of home conditioning, offering funds to help homeowners improve the energy efficiency of their property.
 During the last 30 years, they have served 5.6 million low-income families.